viamrobotics/docs/docs/components/movement-sensor.md

 We have chosen to abstract these types of sensors into one common API.
 There are many different types of sensors that can provide data for some or all of the following methods: `Position`, `Orientation`, `LinearVelocity`, `AngularVelocity` and `CompassHeadings`.
 A global positioning system (GPS) can provide position, linear velocity and compass headings.
-An innertial measurement unit (IMU) can provide angular velocity and orientation.
+An inertial measurement unit (IMU) can provide angular velocity and orientation.
-We can further apply algorithms, such as a Kalman filter, to combine data from both a GPS and an IMU to output the full set of information of the movement sensor methods.
+We can further apply algorithms, such as a <a href="https://en.wikipedia.org/wiki/Kalman_filter" target="_blank">Kalman filter</a>[^kalman], to combine data from both a GPS and an IMU to output the full set of information of the movement sensor methods.

 Currently (01 November 2022), the [RDK](../../appendix/glossary/#rdk_anchor) implements GPS, IMU, and visual odometry-based movement sensors.
 We support two IMU models (manufactured by WitMotion and VectorNav) and two GPS models: NMEA-based GPS modules and <a href="https://en.wikipedia.org/wiki/Networked_Transport_of_RTCM_via_Internet_Protocol" target="_blank">NTRIP</a>[^ntrip]-based <a href="https://en.wikipedia.org/wiki/Real-time_kinematic_positioning" target="_blank">RTK</a>[^rtk] GPS models.